alphagov/notifications-admin/docs/index.md

    }...]
 }
 ```
-This list will be split into pages.
+This list is split into pages.
 To scroll through the pages run:

 ```
 GET /notifications?&page=2
 ```